Cam Eden: New York Yankees

-On August 9, 2024, the Blue Jays traded Eden to the New York Yankees for cash considerations.
+On August 9, 2024, the Blue Jays traded Eden to the New York Yankees in exchange for cash considerations.
 He made 23 appearances down the stretch for the Triple-A Scranton/Wilkes-Barre RailRiders, hitting .231/.286/.385 with one home run, three RBI, and seven stolen bases.

 Eden split the 2025 season between the rookie-level Florida Complex League Yankees, Single-A Tampa Tarpons, Double-A Somerset Patriots, batting a cumulative .220/.287/.325 with one home run, 13 RBI, and 10 stolen bases.
 Eden was released by the Yankees organization on August 5, 2025.

+Kansas City Monarchs

+On March 10, 2026, Eden signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+He did not make an appearance for the team prior to his release on May 11.
+Eden announced his retirement from professional baseball via an Instagram post on May 23.